GriffinRiner/bsc-phase-three-project/README.md

 ## Recommendations

 We recommend that Telco focus on customers who are most likely to churn.
 They might provide discounts or coupons to these customers.
 Additionally, Telco should try to sell longer contract terms and market those to people who are likely to churn.
 Telco could also raise the price of month-to-month contracts to make longer term ones more enticing.

+project-folder
+    |
+    TelcoDataAnalysis.pdf
+    README.md
+    data
+    images
+    models
+    notebooks
+          |
+          EDA.ipynb
+          Final Model.ipynb
+          Initial Processing.ipynb
+          Model Roc Auc.ipynb
+          Modeling.ipynb
+          exploratory-folder
+                  |
+                  Griffin
+                  Warren